ccber-restoration/aquatic-invert-program/README.md

   -  "Old? - 2019 data": contains data just from 2019

 ## Box
+- Primary folder is CCBER_Projects>Aquatic Invertebrate Lab.

-- See Box>CCBER_Data>NCOS>Aquatic Invertebrates.
-Has data (raw + analysis) from 2018 and 2019 that were used for the two Senesac et al. reports.
+- Box>CCBER_Data>NCOS>Aquatic Invertebrates: Has data (raw + analysis) from 2018 and 2019 that were used for the two Senesac et al. reports.

 ## ArcGIS Online